Dpdl (Dynamic Packet Definition Language)

 Bluetooth device discovery

-Example Dpdl script (Bluetooth device discovery using high level Dpdl API ):
+Example Dpdl code that performs Bluetooth device discovery using high level Dpdl BT API :

 int status = DPDLAPI_searchClientsOnServer()